finbourne/finbourne-notifications-sdk-csharp-preview/sdk/docs/SubscriptionsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SubscriptionsApi(config);
-            var scope = scope_example;  // string | The scope that identifies a subscription
+            var scope = "scope_example";  // string | The scope that identifies a subscription
-            var code = code_example;  // string | The code that identifies a subscription
+            var code = "code_example";  // string | The code that identifies a subscription

             try
             {